-Election of the Presidium
+Parliament Election of the Presidium

+The President and Vice-Presidents of the German Bundestag are elected during the constituent sitting, the very first time the new parliament meets following the elections.
 Traditionally, the President of the German Bundestag comes from the largest parliamentary group.
-As a rule, many Members of the other parliamentary groups also vote for him or her in the secret ballot.
+As a rule, many Members from the other parliamentary groups also vote for them in the secret ballot.

 Election of the Vice-Presidents